 While it’s impossible to know each and every situation that may create the urge to drink or use, it’s important to have a list of known triggers that you will encounter.
 By having this list, you can work on what you can do to not only avoid the triggers (if possible) but also have a plan on how to deal with them should you encounter them.

 We like to classify triggers as situational and emotional.
 Situational triggers are environments where you previously drank or used, such as bars or clubs, the homes of other addicts (or drug dealers), and places and people that you used to imbibe with.
 Situational triggers are also financial or employment changes, social pressures, relationship problems, health issues, and/or the loss of a friend or loved one.
 Emotional triggers are just that – feelings of emotion.
 Common emotional triggers for recovering addicts are feelings of anger, sadness, jealousy, loneliness, boredom, depression, grief, hate, or the other end of the spectrum happiness or euphoria.
-It’s important to recognize if a particular emotional state will lead you to drinking either for an escape or celebration, or anywhere in between.
+It’s important to recognize if a particular emotional state will lead you to drink either for an escape or celebration, or anywhere in between.
 If you know that in the past you turned to drugs or alcohol when you were extremely sad, it’s important to make note that the next time you are feeling sad that you seek another outlet.

-In addition, it’s important to make sure that you are eating well, getting adequate sleep and exercising regularly.
-This will help to reduce mood swings, and will provide strength to deal with stressful situations.
+In addition, it’s important to make sure that you are eating well, getting adequate sleep, and exercising regularly.
+This will help to reduce mood swings and will provide strength to deal with stressful situations.

 Have a Plan and Keep Your Goals in Sight

-Avoidance works for certain situations, but isn’t the answer to living the rest of your life post-rehab.
+Avoidance works for certain situations but isn’t the answer to living the rest of your life post-rehab.
 At a certain point, you are going to face a trigger or craving, whether you like it or not.
 When this happens, it’s important to have a plan in place.
-An easy way to remember what to do (or not have an excuse to forget what to do) is to have a list in your phone or carry a note card with information specific for your relapse prevention plan.
+An easy way to remember what to do (or not have an excuse to forget what to do) is to have a list in your phone or carry a notecard with information specific for your relapse prevention plan.

 This list should include a list of people you can rely on to help talk you out of drinking or using.
 It should also include a list of things you can do when a craving hits.
-This can serve as a reference for you when all you want to do is give into that craving, but can remind you of other healthy activities to distract your mind and body until that craving subsides.
+This can serve as a reference for you when all you want to do is give in to that craving but can remind you of other healthy activities to distract your mind and body until that craving subsides.
 Some examples of activities are taking a walk, cooking a meal, and/or calling a sober friend.
 It’s also important to include a list of meetings by day/location.
 You can do this by adding a bookmark to your phone’s internet browser with a list of meetings.
 You can also keep a printed copy in your pocket or car.
 It also may be helpful to keep a list of goals.
-Seeing your goal on paper may help for you to visualize yourself as successful instead of falling into addiction relapse.
+Seeing your goal on paper may help you to visualize yourself as successful instead of falling into addiction relapse.

 If You Fall, You CAN Get Back Up